Skip to main content

 2. Indicate existing grades and building or structure heights, as defined by LDC Section 113.0270.
 Also identify the maximum height of the proposed facility utilizing Above Mean Sea Level (AMSL) height.

-3. Show and label existing and proposed architectural details and location of all windows.
+3. Show and label existing and proposed architectural details and the location of all windows.

 4. Show and label existing and proposed exterior materials.

-5. When the coaxial cable cannot be located within the interior of the building, identify location of cable tray, and illustrate how it will be integrated within the existing exterior building materials.
+5. When the coaxial cable cannot be located within the interior of the building, identify the location of the cable tray, and illustrate how it will be integrated within the existing exterior building materials.

 6. If the antenna is the highest element on the elevations, identify the top of the structure height, not the rad center of the antenna.